JaeHye0n-AI/Understanding-Multi-Scale-Temporal-Information-for-TAL/README.md

 ### Testing
 The pre-trained model can be found [here](https://drive.google.com/file/d/1Tu2fTaXfAvjMhwWoy02_1z2qoEozCkfn/view?usp=sharing).
 You can test the model by running the command below.
-* Place the pre-trained model in the `models` directoty.
+* Place the pre-trained model in the `models` directory.

 ~~~~
 python main_eval.py